Former defense secretary Jim Mattis testifies about his time on Theranos board during Elizabeth Holmes trial

 “I thought all along that we were doing it on Theranos gear,” he said to prosecutors.
 “And I’m a member of the board and I thought that.”

-During cross examination, the defense attempted to show how fervently Mattis supported the company.
+During cross-examination, the defense attempted to show how fervently Mattis supported the company.
 Mattis said the company was under attack after the Journal article and needed to respond.

 The defense questioned Mattis on his understanding of the company’s capabilities and confirmed that he was familiar with the board’s statement supporting Theranos in the wake of negative media about the company.